Go directly to the content

 • Use eye protection with certain devices.

-• Consistency is key: daily use delivers the best results.
+• Consistency is essential: daily use gives the best results.

 Practical tips for better sleep